MikeMNelhams/Recommender-System-for-User-User-Ratings/README.md

 sG = 10        | The top s predictions will be printed

 GCG = 0        | The graph cutoff, won't show values less than GCG

+# Notes

+All of the code was written by myself and all credit for the improved model goes to me.

 # References